kaurbans/Exploratory-Data-Analysis-R-/README.md

-# 📈Eksploracyjna Analiza Danych
+# 📈 Exploratory Data Analysis

-### 📊 Autor:
+## 📊 Author:
 👨‍💻 Kacper Urbański

-## 📌 Opis projektu
+## 📌 Project Description
-Eksploracyjna Analiza Danych to interaktywna analiza zbioru danych, której celem jest identyfikacja wzorców oraz testowanie hipotez.
-Wykorzystane przeze mnie dane przedstawiają szczegółowe informacje o zawodnikach grających w tegorocznym sezonie włoskiej ligi Serie A.
+Exploratory Data Analysis is an interactive analysis of a dataset aimed at identifying patterns and testing hypotheses.
+The dataset used in this project contains detailed information about players participating in this season of the Italian Serie A league.

-## 🔥 Kluczowe funkcjonalności:
+## 🔥 Key Features:
-🔍 Wizualizacja danych w postaci wykresów i tabel <br>
+🔍 Data visualization in the form of charts and tables <br>
-📈 Analiza statystyczna i eksploracyjna
+📈 Statistical and exploratory analysis

-## 📁 Struktura projektu
+## 📁 Project Structure
-📄 EDA_KacperUrbański.html – Raport z analizą danych
+📄 EDA_KacperUrbański.html – Data analysis report

-## 🚀 Technologie
+## 🚀 Technologies
-📊 R (tidyverse, ggplot2, dplyr, tidyr, stringr, readr, mice) – analiza danych i wizualizacje <br>
+📊 R (tidyverse, ggplot2, dplyr, tidyr, stringr, readr, mice) – data analysis and visualization <br>
-📦 R markdown - generowanie raportu
+📦 R Markdown – report generation